Calorie Counting & Portion Control

 BMR x 1.55 – Moderate activity.
 You may train 3-5 times per week and be relatively active outside of this, or train 1-3 times per week and work a very active manual labour job

 BMR x 1.725 – Training 6-7 days per week and a moderately active job, or 3-5 times with an extremely active job

 BMR x 1.9 – Double daily workouts, basically a pro athlete.

-No one really falls into any one category, so if you’re torn, aim for half way between the two that you ‘could’ fall in to.
+No one really falls into any one category, so if you’re torn, aim for halfway between the two that you ‘could’ fall into.
 As said, this is just a rough estimate anyway.

 So, this is the approximate amount of calories you need in order to maintain your weight.
 Add or subtract 10% of those total calories (so if you are eating 2000 Calories to just maintain your weight, 10% would be 200 Calories) for either a weight loss goal or weight gain goal.
-And this can really be as complicated as it need be, work out your weight, calculate your BMR, x it by your daily activity level, this gives you the amount of Calories needed to maintain your weight, then if you wish to lose body fat subtract 10-15% of those daily Calories from your maintenance calories, or add it for a weight gain goal.
+And this can really be as complicated as it need be, work out your weight, calculate your BMR, x it by your daily activity level, this gives you the number of calories needed to maintain your weight, then if you wish to lose body fat subtract 10-15% of those daily Calories from your maintenance calories, or add it for a weight gain goal.

 Or, use THIS online calculator which works it all out for you

 When you first start out on your health journey, don’t focus on details like finding the latest high protein low carb breakfast recipe, the first thing you need to instil is good eating habits, and that means that for the first 2 weeks to 3 months you don’t necessarily need the above information.
 If your diet currently resembles what we describe below then it’s time to start looking at calories, but until that point, keep it simple and focus on the truly important things as discussed in last weeks journey.
 Worrying about calories before your diet is ‘good’ is missing the forest for the trees.